 What Is Calcium Scale?

-Calcium scale is a white-gray chalky buildup that forms along the waterline of pools.
+Calcium scale is a white-gray chalky buildup many pool owners may unfortunately become familiar with.
 It coats your beautiful blue pool tile or lining, dulling its color and making your pool look more aged than it is.

 Aside from being unpleasant to the eye, calcium buildup has a rough texture as it builds up.
 As a result, it can cause discomfort, scratches, and snagged bathing suits when hanging around the edge of your pool.

 Although many pool owners identify the issue of calcium scale once they notice the calcium carbonate building up on the edge of their pool, there’s often an earlier sign — cloudy water.
 If you catch calcium scale in this phase, it’ll be easier to treat the problem.
 Head to my article on how to clear a cloudy pool for tips on treating this problem as well.